Defense Policy Board Advisory Committee: History

 The board was created under the Reagan Administration.
 Historically, the DPBAC has mostly served as a method for the Pentagon to leverage consulting expertise in the private sector.
 However, the DPBAC served a very powerful and influential role in foreign policy in the George W. Bush presidency.

 In the early years of the Bush 43 Administration, Defense Policy Board chairman Richard Perle was an influence in the decision to go to war in Iraq.
 Later in the administration Jack Keane was instrumental in the implementation of the Iraq War troop surge of 2007.

 On 1 July 2009, Secretary of Defense Robert M. Gates announced a new lineup that Matthew B. Stannard said offered a look at Gates' defense priorities.

-On 25 November 2020, just before the Thanksgiving weekend, the Trump administration removed at least 11 of 13 board members, including senior defense policy experts such as Henry Kissinger, Madeleine Albright and Jane Harman, leaving Paula Dobriansky and Jim Talent.
+On 25 November 2020, just before the Thanksgiving weekend, the first Trump administration removed at least 11 of 13 board members, including senior defense policy experts such as Henry Kissinger, Madeleine Albright and Jane Harman, leaving Paula Dobriansky and Jim Talent.

-In December 2020 Trump administration's Department of Defense announced several replacements to the Defense Policy Board.
+In December 2020, the first Trump administration's Department of Defense announced several replacements to the Defense Policy Board.
 The included a Hudson Institute analyst Michael Pillsbury as the new board chair, former National Nuclear Security Administration Administrator Lisa Gordon-Hagerty, former House Speaker Newt Gingrich, former Ambassador Thomas Carter, a historian and consultant Edward Luttwak, a retired Air Force Capt.
 Scott O'Grady, presidential adviser Thomas Stewart, former Rep. Randy Forbes, former Sen. Robert Smith and former Ambassador Charles Glazer.
 On 19 January 2021, Trump's last full day in office, Kash Patel and Anthony Tata were named to the board as well.